projectsbyif/openapis/pages/potential-design-patterns-for-open-apis-in-the-utilities-sector.md

 ## Select what data a service can share

 Deciding what types of data one service is allowed to request from another using an open API.
-This empowers people to control what data they reveal to an organisation.
+This gives people control over what data they reveal to an organisation.

 ![Screen shows AutoSwap requesting to access recent locations, data, tariff and billing](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/Pattern_select_what_data_a_service-can_share.jpg)